Liv Osthus: Dancing

-In 2008, Osthus was diagnosed with breast cancer.
-She was just 33 and had no familial history with the disease.
-Already wearied after a dozen years at her craft, she'd felt for some time that her stripping career neared the end, and, one week before her diagnosis, Osthus had taken the Mary's Club stage to the tune of The Rolling Stones "Dontcha" for what she believed to be her final performance.
-Dr. Nathalie Johnson, a former dancer who'd spent a season with the Alvin Ailey company before focusing upon medicine, conducted surgery to remove her left breast on September 28.
+In 2008, Osthus was diagnosed with breast cancer at age 33.
+One week before her diagnosis, Osthus had performed The Rollng Stones "Dontcha" at Portland strip club Mary's Club, which she had planned to be her last performance before retiring from stripping.
+Dr. Nathalie Johnson, a surgeon and former dancer who'd spent a season with the Alvin Ailey company before focusing upon medicine, conducted surgery to remove her left breast on September 28.
 Soon after, she returned to the stage — realizing anew the importance of Mary's as sanctuary and her dancing compatriots as found family.
 Moreover, she found herself surprisingly excited to rejoin her comrades.
 "Seeing those women in the dressing room, trading stories ...
 I'm probably more jazzed than ... i was ten years ago."

 Osthus has stated that dancing forced her to confront newly awakened insecurities and said that nurses often recommend other cancer patients visit her at Mary's.
 Arguing that her swift return to the stage following the procedure helped heal her body and mind, she has even joked that her cancer treatment facility needs a pole.
 "I felt so distant from my body after that initial mastectomy.
 Then, back on stage, no one noticed."
 Additionally, the 2015 birth of her daughter Charlotte underlined the importance of a dependable revenue stream that would not curtail family time.

 Well aware that most dancers do not consider their stagecraft especially artistic, Osthus doesn't try to correct their perceptions but does feel a certain responsibility to emphasize the work of sex workers as actual labor.
 "This is the more-viable career, and I can be my own boss in this industry." she told Willamette Week.
 "Sex work can be a godsend for entrepreneurial women."